 Providing adequate levels of farm animal welfare is a challenge in today's societies.
-Economic research shows that neither market valuation for credence attributes in opaque markets, nor transparency improved market valuation with labelling schemes, nor non-market valuation in hypothetical markets to take account of non-use values, nor non-monetary valuation in an ethical context will suffice to provide adequate levels of farm animal welfare.
+Economic research indicates that neither market valuation for credence attributes in opaque markets, nor transparency improved market valuation with labelling schemes, nor non-market valuation in hypothetical markets to consider non-use values, nor non-monetary valuation in an ethical context are suitable to capture the value dimensions of farm animal welfare adequately.
 Monetary and non-monetary valuation problems stem from the complex concept of farm animal welfare and ethical challenges in utilitarian and anthropocentric approaches.
-Animal centred valuation of farm animal welfare is suggested as one future venue of economic research requiring to leave behind speciesism.
+Animal centred valuation of farm animal welfare is suggested as one future venue of economic research conditioned on overcoming speciesism.

-Keywords: farm animal welfare; public good; transaction costs; hypothetical bias; animal centred valuation;
+Keywords: farm animal welfare; public good; transaction costs; hypothetical bias; animal centred valuation.

-Introduction
+1 Introduction

-Provision of farm animal welfare (FAW) suffers from different forms of market and other institutional failures and is thus provided at suboptimal levels from a societal welfare perspective (e.g. Grethe 2017; Harvey et al. 2013).
-In the absence of reliable information about FAW, as a credence attribute, in existing markets for animal products mechanisms of adverse selection (cf. Akerlof 1978) lead to suboptimal FAW provision.
-Within marketbased approaches assuming the availability of better information, labelling programs are discussed and have been implemented widely to solve the adverse selection problem.
-Still these programs' successes remain limited indicated by generally low market shares.
+Persistent and deep-rooted criticism of intensive animal husbandry systems (Deemer et al. 2011; Fraser 1997; Grandin 2014) indicates that the provision of farm animal welfare (FAW) might suffer from different forms of market and institutional failures (Carlson et al. 2007; Harvey et al 2013; Lagerkvist et al. 2003; Lusk et al. 2011).
+Thus, FAW is provided at suboptimal levels from a societal welfare perspective (e.g. Grethe 2017; Harvey et al. 2013).
+In the absence of reliable information about FAW, as a credence attribute, in existing markets for animal products mechanisms of adverse selection (cf. Akerlof 1978) might lead to suboptimal FAW provision.
+Within market-based approaches assuming the availability of better information, labelling programs are discussed and have been implemented widely to solve the adverse selection problem.
+Still these programs' successes remain limited indicated by generally low market shares (Heerwagen et al. 2015; Busch et al. 2020).
 Also, traditional government interventions are hardly able to provide a level of FAW that seems optimal within societies as high FAW standards might cause welfare losses for consumers who are not interested in FAW (e.g. Bennett 1997).
-At the same time institutional innovations are developed by market actors: In Germany an alliance of retailers and farmer organizations innovated an institutional setting (Schulze-Geisthövel 2018).
-Within this system farmers are financially compensated from a retailer fed fund when implementing higher FAW standards.
-Until 2018, the system worked without product segregation and without labelling products at the point-of-sale - thus introducing a quasi private tax-andsubsidy-system in the market.
+At the same time institutional innovations are developed by market actors: In Germany an alliance of retailers and farmer organizations innovated an institutional setting (Schulze-Geisthövel 2018; Winkel et al. 2018).
+Within this system, farmers are financially compensated from a retailer fed fund when implementing higher FAW standards.
+Until 2018, the system worked without product segregation and without labelling products at the point-of-sale - thus introducing a quasi private tax-and-subsidy-system in the market.
 From these diverse perspectives, it is worthwhile to look at different institutional settings from an economic perspective in order to gain a better understanding of possible shortcomings of hitherto existing approaches and derive possible research needs.